US–UK Mutual Defence Agreement: Truman administration

 The British government had trusted that the US would continue to share nuclear technology, which it considered to be a joint discovery.
 On 9 November 1945, Attlee and the Prime Minister of Canada, Mackenzie King, went to Washington, DC, to confer with Truman about future co-operation in nuclear weapons and nuclear power.
 A Memorandum of Intention was signed on 16 November 1945 that made Canada a full partner and replaced the Quebec Agreement's requirement for "mutual consent" before using nuclear weapons to one for "prior consultation".
 There was to be "full and effective co-operation in the field of atomic energy", but British hopes were soon disappointed since it was only "in the field of basic scientific research".

 Technical co-operation was ended by the United States Atomic Energy Act of 1946 (McMahon Act), which forbade passing "restricted data" to American allies under pain of death.
 That partly resulted from the arrest for espionage of the British physicist Alan Nunn May in February 1946 while the legislation was being debated.
-Fearing a resurgence of American isolationism and Britain losing its great power status, the British government restarted its own development effort, now codenamed High Explosive Research.
+Fearing a resurgence of American isolationism and the United Kingdom losing its great power status, the British government restarted its own development effort, now codenamed High Explosive Research.

 By the end of 1947, 1900 lt of uranium ore from the Belgian Congo was stockpiled for the Combined Development Trust at Springfields, near Preston in Lancashire, as part of a wartime sharing agreement, along with 1350 lt for British use.
 To gain access to the stockpile for their own nuclear weapons project, the Americans opened negotiations that resulted in the Modus Vivendi, an agreement that was signed on 7 January 1948 and officially terminated all previous agreements, including the Quebec Agreement.
-It removed the British right of consultation on the use of nuclear weapons; allowed for limited sharing of technical information between the United States, Britain and Canada and continued the Combined Policy Committee and the Combined Development Trust although the latter was renamed the Combined Development Agency.
+It removed the British right of consultation on the use of nuclear weapons; allowed for limited sharing of technical information between the United States, United Kingdom and Canada and continued the Combined Policy Committee and the Combined Development Trust although the latter was renamed the Combined Development Agency.